tarak6984/W_S5_Challenge/README.md

 ### 💾 DevOps Engineer

-Below, your DevOps Engineer will help you set up your local environment and launch the project.
+Below, your DevOps expert will help you set up your local environment and launch the project.

 <details>
   <summary>Click to read</summary>